UnePatate5010/GUI-White-Black-Box-Models-Mix/README.md

 Entry fields accept every kind of string but only int should be put inside.
 A wrong input results in a error which is currently caught.

+## Expansions
+Different expansions are currently being considered.
+All of them might no be implemented though.
+- Documentation (user and developer)
+- Dimensionality reduction techniques to handle datasets with more than two features
+- Support for different datasets file types (currently only CSV files with a specific format are supported)
+- More QoL features ?

 ## Gallery

 ![](Example.png)